RedPitaya/Documentation/quickStart/pvccase/pvccase.rst

 Red Pitaya Acrylic Case Assembly
 ################################

-Regardless of whether you bought your Red Pitaya Acrylic case in a kit or as a separate add-on, manual assembly is required.
+Whether you purchased your Red Pitaya acrylic case in a kit or as a separate add-on, manual assembly is required.

 **********
 Components